maithgopalan/c2-dataviz-2025/content/post/lab-ps1/index.markdown

 ## Finishing up
-It is expected that this lab will take you more time than we will devote to it in class.
-Class time should be used to clarify any points of confusion and if you run into issues after class, please get in touch with me so we can arrange a time to meet and I can help you.

 Once you have finished, please go to Canvas and submit a link to your shared repo.
 Credit will be awarded based on the commit history.